I want to participate in Jump START. How do I enroll in the program?

 Are summer classes different from classes taught during the fall and spring semesters?

 The only difference is that the summer semester is half as long as a regular semester, so courses meet twice as often.
 Therefore, enrollment in six hours is considered full-time in the summer (12 or more hours is considered full-time for the fall and spring).
-The content, however, is the same.
-Also, during the summer, you will attend classes Monday through Thursday only.
+The course content, however, is the same.

 If I attend Jump START, am I automatically admitted for fall?